-MacDonald Turkey Point Marina Inc. is five anchor gold certified Marina under the Clean Marine Program
+MacDonald Turkey Point Marina Inc. is five diamond anchor rated under the Clean Marine Program

 The information below regarding the Clean Marine Program is taken from the Boating Ontario website at:

 Whether you take to the water by power, sail or paddle, the pleasure we all derive from boating is based on our enjoyment of the pristine waters and scenic shorelines.